model-checking/cbmc-training/docs/src/cbmc/overview/proof-assumptions.md

   char *buffer = (char *) malloc(size);
 ```
 then the buffer is implicitly bounded to the size of the maximum object
-that CBMC can model (which is probably smaller than a 64-bit integer, see
+that CBMC can model (which is probably smaller than the largest
+size representable in a 64-bit integer, see
 our discussion of the [memory model](memory-model.md) for more information).

 ### Invariants